Algeria

 Amnesties

-Data up to 2020.
+Data up to 2024.
 Hover over column labels for definitions.

 Domestic Trials

-TJET has compiled data on twelve domestic prosecutions between 1996 and 2019.
-These include eight regular human rights prosecutions of state agents, in which three persons were convicted; one intrastate conflict prosecution of state agents, in which one person was convicted; one intrastate conflict prosecution of opposition members, in which no one was convicted; and two opposition prosecutions of state agents or opposition members, in which two persons were convicted.
+TJET has compiled data on eleven domestic prosecutions between 1996 and 2019.
+These include seven regular human rights prosecutions of state agents, in which three persons were convicted; one intrastate conflict prosecution of state agents, in which one person was convicted; one intrastate conflict prosecution of opposition members, in which no one was convicted; and two opposition prosecutions of state agents or opposition members, in which two persons were convicted.
 In one trial that involved high-ranking state agents, one person was convicted.

 Click on accused records for data on convictions.
 Data up to 2020.
 Hover over column labels for definitions.